 “There is a wisdom of the head, and a wisdom of the heart,” so said Charles Dickens.
-In my experience, if you acknowledge this and combine the strengths of both, you’ll have a successful medical marketing video campaign on your hands.
+In my experience, if you acknowledge this and combine the strengths of both, you’ll have a successful medical video marketing campaign on your hands.

 Combining stats and smiles

-Thirty to sixty-second films with top-level messages can work well as a first touch to engage the customer at a more human, emotional level.
+Thirty to sixty-second films with top-level messages can work well as a first touch to engage the customer at a more human level.
 Longer, more statistic-heavy films are effective once people have already engaged with your story.
 Medical motion graphics, whether in 2D or 3D, can come into their own here to explain complex procedures which are difficult to imagine.

 - Don’t forget you are selling to people first and foremost whether you’re business or consumer-focused